Coordinate Frames Convention

 Fig. 81 Frames of reference during a forward motion of the camera

-Coordinate Frames in ROS - map
+Coordinate Frames in ROS - map, odom and base_link

 In ROS, REP-105 specifies the following coordinate frame conventions: